25 Digital Marketing Quotes to Inspire You in the New Year

 “Google only loves you when everyone else loves you first.” –Wendy Piersall, Author, Blogger and Artist

 Google ranks your content based on the actions of others.
-Google doesn’t reward you simply because you are using popular keywords.
+It doesn’t reward you simply because you are using popular keywords.
 It is much more interested in seeing that users read, share, and engage with your content.

 “Marketers need to build digital relationships and reputation before closing a sale.” –Chris Brogan, Chief Executive Officer of Owner Media Group